kennyvel/kennyvel.github.io/_pages/projects.md

 - Game chat (Team and All)
 - Death animations
 - Respawning
+- Saving game states
 - Steam integration using Spacewar
 - Ready check for starting the game

 While networking was kind of a pain to learn, debug, and implement at first, this is probably my favorite project/assignment to have worked on.
 It felt very rewarding to see things change in the game across multiple screens and player perspectives like it would for any online game I've grown up playing.
+It was also very cool to be able to connect and test the game with friends that had Steam accounts and a copy of the package!

 Below is a playlist containing videos that showcase the work that I submitted for grading in the class.
+The playlist covers everything from firing the weapon to

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=ogxw2Rw29LC901ND&amp;list=PLDD2sdi07jIb327wSvRmiTeNjgWqU_rGL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## DirectX11 API Game Engine
+## ITP 485: DirectX11 API Game Engine

 Worked with DirectX11 to build multiple features in a simplified game engine.